 What to do if you get stuck in a lift

 With more people getting stuck in a lift, it’s helpful to consider what to do if you do end up getting stuck yourself.
 The first thing to remember is not to panic.
 Elevators are designed to be fail safe, so the lift stopping is actually a safety measure to keep you safe.
 Don’t worry about the elevator falling as they’re typically help up by multiple steel cables as well as having multiple electrical and mechanical safety devices fitted.

 Use the emergency lift phone or communications panel to call for help.
 Most modern elevators will have a phone fitted.
 You’ll be asked to give your name, mobile number, location, and lift number, which you’ll usually be able to find on a plate in the lift.
 Some systems will have a system that automatically sends those details to the lift call centre.
 Once you’ve contacted them, wait for a trained technician to arrive, Again, never try to force the doors open to leave the lift.
 Keep calm, try breathing techniques or meditation to centre yourself, chat to others, or stay occupied on your phone.

 With more people living in high-rise apartment buildings and older lifts arriving at end-of-lifecycle stage, stuck-lift incidents seem to be more common.
 Having a good preventative maintenance strategy and recognising when it’s time to modernise could help these high rises avoid the inconveniences and risks associated with failed lifts.

 Do you need to upgrade your apartment building lift or implement a more vigilant maintenance plan?
-Liftronic is the largest fully owned and managed Australian lift company, with more than 30 years of experience in lift design, installation, maintenance, and modernisation.
+Liftronic has more than 30 years of experience in lift design, installation, maintenance, and modernisation.
 We can give you expert advice on the best option for you, so contact us today for a discussion.